For decision-makers · IT manager

 Free official study is the baseline every course has to beat

 Every certification above has a free-study page collecting the vendor’s own objectives and free materials — start your team there.
-A paid course earns its cost for the person who needs schedule structure or lab access, not as a reflex for the whole seat.
-A quick screen for any vendor pitch: certifying bodies do not publish pass rates or post-certification salaries, so a vendor quoting either is quoting numbers that do not exist.
+A paid course is worth pricing for the person who needs schedule structure or lab access that self-study will not give them, rather than as a reflex for the whole seat.
+A quick screen for any vendor pitch: none of the official pages RoleMath reviewed for the credentials above publishes a candidate pass rate or promises a post-certification salary, so ask a vendor quoting either where the number came from and who was counted.

 Common questions